LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Go to Definition

 Click in a predicate name in a goal or `uses/2` directive and select the "Go to Definition" menu or context menu item to go to the first clause defining the predicate.
-Note that definitions may only be resolved at runtime (e.g. in a message to _self_ goal).
+Note that definitions may only be resolved at runtime (e.g. in a message to _self_ goal or when dynamic predicates are used).
 When a definition is not found, try in alternative to go to the declaration and then to the references.

 #### Go to Type Definition